chancollin5101/hack-the-valley-frontend/README.md

 # 🚀 SmartFit 🥗

 A React Native dieting app that uses Machine Learning to identify the food and record users' macros.
+This is only the frontend component of the app.
+The backend uses a [Machine Learning](https://github.com/David-Huynh/macro-counter-api) model we developed.

 ## Getting Started